 If you want opinions about cookware, you’re in the right place, Martha!

-My quick take on Hexclad is that, no, we don’t recommend it because Hexclad is made with PTFE.
+My quick take on the original Hexclad is that we don’t recommend it because Hexclad was made with PTFE.

-Our readers want to avoid forever chemicals at all costs, which makes it easy to suggest green alternatives to Hexclad.
+Our readers want to avoid forever chemicals at all costs, which made it easy to suggest green alternatives to Hexclad.

 Hexclad Hybrid cookware claims to be: